flutter/plugins/packages/url_launcher/url_launcher_macos/README.md

 ## Usage

-To use this plugin in your Flutter Web app, simply add it as a dependency in your pubspec using a `git` dependency.
+To use this plugin in your macOS Flutter app, simply add it as a dependency in your pubspec using a `git` dependency.
 This is only temporary: in the future we hope to make this package an "endorsed" implementation of `url_launcher`, so that it is automatically included in your macOS Flutter app when you depend